fabiospampinato/vscode-git-history/README.md

 View or diff against previous versions of the current file.

-There are at least a couple of other extensions that provide this functionalities, but they are so bloated with features I don't need that I couldn't even make them work.
+There are at least a couple of other extensions that provide these functionalities, but they are so bloated with features I don't need that I couldn't even make them work.

 ## Install